Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions

 However, those economic concentrations in which, despite meeting the conditions above, the combined turnover in Spain of the acquiring company or the acquired assets in the last accounting year do not exceed €10 million shall be exempt from the control procedure, provided that the participants do not have an individual or combined market share equal to, or greater than, 50% in any of the affected markets within the national territory or within a defined geographic market therein.

 - If the combined turnover of all of the parties exceeds €240 million in Spain in the last accounting year, provided that at least two of the parties have an individual turnover in Spain greater than €60 million.

-Out of 104 concentrations examined by the NMCC in 2006, 69 exceeded the market share threshold, 22 the turnover threshold and 13 surpassed both.
+Out of 94 concentrations examined by the NMCC in 2017, 66% were notified for exceeding the market share threshold; 25% for exceeding the turnover threshold; and approximately 10% surpassed both.